ivoputzer/cli-args-parser-kata/readme.md

 cli-args-parser-kata
 ===
+The following is a TDD Kata: an exercise in coding, refactoring and test-first.

 The goal of this program is to model a cli arguments parser.
 Given a series of input the program should produce a valid output according to the following specification.

 ## Before you start